 STEP 1: NOTIFY MANAGER: Notify your manager of the need for leave.

-- Since parental leave begins with the birth, adoption, or foster placement of a child, you should advise your manager of your due date or adoption/placement date at least 30 days in advance.
+- Since parental leave begins with the birth, adoption, foster or surrogate placement of a child, you should advise your manager of your due date or adoption/placement date at least 30 days in advance.

 - If a birth occurs prior to the due date unexpectedly, advise your manager and the HR Leave Center as soon as you are able to do so.